fqaiser94/mse/README.md

 # Make Structs Easy (MSE)

-This library adds `withField`, `withFieldRenamed`, and `dropFields` methods to the Column class allowing users to easily add, rename, and drop fields inside StructType columns.
+This library adds `withField`, `withFieldRenamed`, and `dropFields` methods to the Column class allowing users to easily add, rename, and drop fields inside of StructType columns.
 The signature and behaviour of these methods is intended to be similar to their Dataset equivalents, namely the `withColumn`, `withColumnRenamed`, and `drop` methods.

 The methods themselves are backed by efficient Catalyst Expressions and as a result, should provide better performance than equivalent UDFs.